wandb/docs/docs/guides/integrations/huggingface.md

 <details>

-<summary><a href="https://wandb.ai/cayush/bert-finetuning/reports/Sentence-Classification-With-Huggingface-BERT-and-W-B--Vmlldzo4MDMwNA">Sentence Classification With Huggingface BERT and WB</a></summary>
+<summary><a href="https://wandb.ai/cayush/bert-finetuning/reports/Sentence-Classification-With-Huggingface-BERT-and-W-B--Vmlldzo4MDMwNA">Sentence Classification With Hugging Face BERT and WB</a></summary>

 * In this article, we'll build a sentence classifier leveraging the power of recent breakthroughs in Natural Language Processing, focusing on an application of transfer learning to NLP.
 * We'll be using The Corpus of Linguistic Acceptability (CoLA) dataset for single sentence classification, which is a set of sentences labeled as grammatically correct or incorrect that was first published in May 2018.